24.02.2026. » 17:50 | ACDC

 FOTO: ACDC

-The aim of the discussion was to bring together representatives of relevant institutions, legal experts, and citizens to open a dialogue on key challenges in the field of labour rights, with a particular focus on institutional protection mechanisms and access to justice in northern Kosovo.
+The aim of the panel discussion was to bring together representatives of relevant institutions, legal experts, and citizens in order to open a dialogue on key challenges in the field of labor rights, with a particular focus on institutional protection mechanisms and access to justice in northern Kosovo.
+The panelists were Laura Mustafa Berisha, Head of the Division for Inspection Supervision in the Mitrovica region; Srđan Sentić, Deputy Ombudsperson; and Nebojša Vlaijić, lawyer.
+The disucssion was moderated by Ines Aljović Mihajlović.
+The event was attended by representatives of institutions, the police, the municipality, international organizations, as well as citizens and local media.